2015 Maltese spring hunting referendum: Background

-In August 2013 a petition to ban spring hunting was started by the Coalition for the Abolition of Spring Hunting, which consisted of BirdLife Malta, the Coalition for Animal Rights, the Democratic Alternative, Din l-Art Ħelwa, Flimkien għal Ambjent Aħjar, Friends of the Earth, the Gaia Foundation, Greenhouse, International Animal Rescue Malta, the Malta Organic Agriculture Movement, Moviment Graffiti, Nature Trust, the Ramblers Association Malta and Youth for the Environment.
+In August 2013 a petition to ban spring hunting was started by the Coalition for the Abolition of Spring Hunting, which consisted of BirdLife Malta, the Coalition for Animal Rights, the Democratic Alternative, Din l-Art Ħelwa, Flimkien għal Ambjent Aħjar, Friends of the Earth, the Gaia Foundation, Greenhouse, International Animal Rescue Malta, the Malta Organic Agriculture Movement, Moviment Graffitti, Nature Trust Malta, the Ramblers Association Malta and Youth for the Environment.
 Around 45,000 people signed the petition, triggering a referendum.

-Birdlife Malta said that the number of turtle doves declined by 9% between 1980 and 2015.
-A 2007 study by the European Commission said that hunting was a low-level threat to the turtle dove (with loss of breeding habitat in the EU being described as high-level), and described spring hunting as particularly concerning.
+Birdlife Malta said that the number of turtle doves declined by 77% between 1980 and 2015.
+A 2007 study by the European Commission said that hunting was a medium-level threat to the turtle dove (with loss of breeding habitat in the EU being described as high-level), and described spring hunting as particularly concerning.

 The Hunter's Federation (FKNK) and St Hubert Hunters (KSU) filed a petition at the Constitutional Court in an attempt to stop the referendum being held, saying it would violate the country's European Union treaty obligations.
 The FKNK said the petition had 104,293 signatures, making it the largest in Maltese history.
 However, the court dismissed their claim on 9 January 2015, and also ordered the FKNK and KSU to pay court costs.
 In 2009 the European Court of Justice had found that Malta was breaching its EU treaty obligations by allowing the spring hunt.
 However, successive governments passed legislation allowing it to continue.
 Malta is the only country in the EU to allow spring hunting for recreational purposes.
 Only two species, turtle doves and quails, are allowed to be shot, with quotas of 11,000 and 5,000 bird respectively.
 This quota is set annually, based on how many birds were reported killed the previous autumn.
 Hunters are required to report their kills to the government.
 According to the Maltese government, 805 turtle doves and 151 quail were reported as killed in the 2012 spring hunting season.